rod-chapman/SPARKNaCl/README.md

 ## Latest news

+### 21st September 2021

+Release 3.0.0 of SPARKNaCl is now available from the Alire package manager.
+This incorporates all recent changes, and is compatible with the 2020 and 2021 releases of GNAT Community or FSF GNAT 11.2.1 or better.

 ### 25th June 2021

 * Work on porting, proof and performance analysis with GNAT and SPARK Community 2021 is written up [here](https://blog.adacore.com/sparknacl-with-gnat-and-spark-community-2021-port-proof-and-performance).
 This post also covers some more performance improvement, where I managed to save another 60 Million CPU cycles for a "Sign" operation at -O0.